 Interdisciplinary analysis of the many-faceted cultural phenomenon known as "postmodernism."
-Moves from an initial starting point considering postmodernism as a reaction to various philosophical claims associated with modernity to the meaning and significance of postmodern ideas as they have been transposed into a variety of other contexts in the analytic humanities, literature, arts and sciences.
+Moves from an initial starting point considering postmodernism as a reaction to various philosophical claims associated with modernity to the meaning and significance of postmodern ideas as transposed into a variety of other contexts in the analytic humanities, literature, arts and sciences.
 Liberal Arts.